top of page

 Wolverine Adamantium Rage SNES

 This version is new to me.
 Usually I put in the work to beat these old games but I had to bail halfway.
-It's just tortuous.
+It was just tortuous.
 It has terrible hit detection and everyone takes damage for days.
-It's a shame cause it's got good looking bosses that will just go unseen.
+It's a shame cause it's got good looking bosses that will just have to go unseen, for now at least.

 Release: 1994